SpecFlowOSS/SpecFlowWiki/Visual-Studio-2012-Integration.md

+_Editor note: We recommend reading this documentation entry at [[http://www.specflow.org/documentation/Visual-Studio-2012-Integration]].
+We use the GitHub wiki for authoring the documentation pages._

 SpecFlow v1.9 adds support for Visual Studio 2012 integration.

 The Visual Studio 2012 support can be installed from [[Visual Studio Gallery|http://go.specflow.org/vsgallery]] or from the online search in Visual Studio / Tools / Extensions and Updates.
 (You have to search for "SpecFlow" :).